 Economy vs. Autonomy

 While BRICS offers promising economic opportunities, Prabowo’s administration is tasked with managing the potential complexities of such an accession.
 China and Russia have enhanced their geopolitical influence through economic alliances.
-Given its non-alignment policy, Indonesia must remain vigilant to prevent the erosion of its sovereignty that might transpire from its closer engagement with BRICS countries.
+Given its non-alignment policy, Indonesia must remain vigilant to prevent the erosion of its sovereignty that might transpire from its closer en

 In other words, Jakarta should carefully manage its economic relationships within BRICS to maintain policy independence and avoid overreliance on a single partner.